maidsafe/rfcs/text/0000-xor-urls/0000-xor-urls.md

 ## Alternatives

-The alternative of not supporting this type of URLs implies there is a lack of standard URLs for referencing any content stored on the SAFE Network that can be resolved and fetched without the need to be published with the DNS/public-names system, this prevents the network from supporting the semantic web since linked-data is defined to make use of URIs for the links (see http://linkeddata.org/home for some definitions).
+The alternative of not supporting this type of URLs implies there is a lack of standard URLs for referencing any content stored on the SAFE Network that can be resolved and fetched without the need to be published with the DNS/public-names system.
+This prevents the network from supporting the Semantic Web since linked-data is defined to make use of URIs for the links (see http://linkeddata.org/home for some definitions).

+Another alternative specifically to the proposed XOR-URL format/encoding is to have a separate protocol, e.g. `safe-xor://`, for identifying these URIs.
+However there doesn't seem to be much benefits from doing this, and the only only evident one is to avoid the scenario described above where a public-name happens to be a valid CID, and it's eclipsed by a XOR-URL, which it should be an unlikely scenario.
+On the other hand, having a single protocol as the standard for all type of URLs that resolve to content on the SAFE Network should be seen as a more homogeneous design.

 ## Unresolved questions